noscai/senior-backend-engineer-job-application/README.md

    - Implement internationalization support for anamnesis forms, sections, and questions.
    - Design your tables/models to include a `language_code` field for each text field or create separate tables to manage translations.
    - Ensure the frontend can request forms in the desired language.

+#### Part 4: Testing Requirements
+8. **Unit Tests**
+   - Write unit tests using Jest for all models and utility functions.
+   - Ensure comprehensive test coverage for functionality and edge cases.

+9. **Integration Tests**
+   - Write integration tests for API endpoints using Jest and Supertest.
+   - Ensure that endpoints behave correctly and data is properly handled.

 #### Submission
 - Provide a GitHub repository link with your MedusaJS project and `medusa-plugin-anamnesis` plugin.